zkspin/spin-sdk/guide/5_TECHNICAL_GUIDE_HACKATHON.md

 This will create a scaffold for you to work on.

-The scaffold includes 3 components:
+The hackathon scaffold includes 3 components:

 -   ZK Provable logic written in Rust
 -   A frontend written for you.
--   Solidity contract example, works together with the grid walking game.
+-   [Not Include] A contract we already deployed for you

 ## Writing The Provable Gameplay